Knitting machine: Types

 V-bed knitting machines consist of two beds located across from each other.
-They are called front bed and back bed.
-This feature allows to hold not only sheets but also tubes.
+They are called front bed and back bed- one which makes purl facing fabric and one which makes knit facing fabric.
+This permits the knitting of flat fabrics in knit and purl combination and can also make plain knit tubes.
 X-bed machines are the advanced version of the V-bed knitting machine.
 This type of machine adds extra metallic elements which are called holding hooks.
 These hooks are located above every needle for both front bed and back bed and can only hold loops.
 If the loop is held by the holding hook, the needle associated with it cannot be used to perform any operations.

-In the 2010's, a new technology for industrial flatbed machines emerged which enabled fully finished garments to be knit in one piece with no assembling.
-Although Shima Seiki was the first to develop this technology, others such as Stoll have quickly followed suit.
+In the 2010's, a new technology for industrial flatbed machines emerged which enabled fully finished garments to be knit in one piece with little or no assembling.
+Shima Seiki was the first to develop this technology, which was inspired by a glove making machine that the company had made as early as the 1960's.
+Others such as Stoll quickly followed suit.
 In 2016, Fast Retailing, the parent company of Uniqlo, signed a deal with Shima Seiki to develop a factory of WHOLEGARMENT 3D knitting machines for mass-producing garments.
-As of 2023, this partnership is still going strong.
-Multiple companies are using this technology to design and produce clothing made on-demand.
+In 2026, the partnership was going strong.
+Multiple companies are using this technology to design and produce clothing made on-demand. in October 2025, Stoll machines were discontinued but Stoll is still considered to have led much research on whole garment or flatbed seamless knitting, and became very well known for the technology paricularily with the first Nike Flyknit shoe.

-A hobbyist spool knitting machine operates on a crank.
+owA hobbyist spool knitting machine operates on a crank.